Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 - KLM Trip+ add-ons: extra baggage, seat selection and other add-ons do not earn XP

-- Regular Amex (Membership Rewards): only the Flying Blue co-branded Amex earns XP, not the regular Amex Platinum or Gold
+- Regular Amex (Membership Rewards): only co-branded cards earn XP (Flying Blue Amex in NL/FR, Bank of America Visa Signature in the US), not the regular Amex Platinum or Gold

 - Shopping portal / transfer partners: shopping via the Flying Blue Shopping portal earns miles, not XP

 - Transavia Basic fare: only earns 2 XP per flight, regardless of distance.
-Book Smart, Plus or Max for 4-8 XP
+Book Smart, Plus or Max for 5-8 XP on European and long-haul routes (domestic stays at 2 XP)

 - Flights without FB link: if your Flying Blue number is not linked to the booking, you earn no XP (retroactive claiming is possible)